-The DRMAA implementation MUST always get the status of the job from the DRM system unless the status has already been determined to be 'FAILED' or 'DONE' and the status has been successfully cached.
-Terminated jobs SHALL return a 'FAILED' status.
+The DRMAA implementation MUST always get the status of the job from the DRM system unless the status has already been determined to be FAILED or DONE and the status has been successfully cached.
+Terminated jobs SHALL return a FAILED status.
 It is up to the implementation to determine whether this method is capable of operating on jobs submitted outside of the current DRMAA session.

 '''

-JobState jobStatus(in string jobName)
+JobState jobStatus(in string jobName, out string subState)

 raises (DrmCommunicationException,

 AuthorizationException,

 InvalidJobException,

 NoActiveSessionException,

 OutOfMemoryException,

 InvalidArgumentException,

 InternalException);

 '''

-'jobName' - the id of the job whose status is to be retrieved.
+[jobName](#) - the id of the job whose status is to be retrieved. [subState](#) - a DRMS-specific sub state for the returned state